 * Monovision with contact lenses or LASIK surgery.

-Exactly what type of correction is right for you depends on your own unique vision challenges, needs and lifestyle.
-Some patients rule out contacts altogether because they do not like the feeling of wearing them or the idea of having pieces of plastic in their eyes all day long, and for them, prescription eye glasses or reading glasses may be all they’ll consider.
+Exactly what type of correction is right for you depends on your own unique vision challenges, needs, and lifestyle.
+Some patients rule out contacts altogether because they do not like the feeling of wearing them or the idea of having pieces of plastic in their eyes all day long, and for them, prescription eyeglasses or reading glasses may be all they’ll consider.

 Others do not like the idea of having to repeatedly put on or remove their reading glasses throughout the day, or cannot get used to bifocals, trifocals or progressive lens glasses.
 Instead, many of these patients opt for monovision (or “blended vision”).
 This is a technique in which the lens for one eye is “designated” for distance focus, and the lens for the other eye is “set” for near focus.

 Monovision is successful in many patients because of the way the eyes work.
-Everyone has a dominant and a non-dominant eye.
+Everyone has a dominant and non-dominant eye.
 When you look at distant objects, you are mostly using your dominant eye.
 Because you primarily use your dominant eye for distance vision, if your non-dominant eye is corrected for near vision, there is only a negligible effect on your distance vision.

 With monovision, both eyes are still working all the time, but the eye that sees distant objects clearly will see close objects slightly blurred, and distant objects will appear blurry to the near vision eye.
-After an initial adjustment period (which may up to 2 to 3 several weeks), the brain learns which image to select, and the result is clear vision at all distances.
+After an initial adjustment period (which may up to 2 to 3 several weeks), the brain learns which image to select, and the result is a clear vision at all distances.

 The advantage of monovision over the other types of vision correction listed above is the freedom it provides from reading glasses.
 Just one set of prescription contact lenses is needed—whether you are focusing close-up or looking at distant objects.
 You won’t have to have contacts or lenses to correct myopia or astigmatism, and then have to switch to your reading glasses to correct presbyopia when focusing on close-up details.